Incurian/VR_Template_UE5.1_EL/README.md

 For the Epic Launcher version of Unreal Engine 5.1.

-If you have a source built version of UE5.1, try the other template - it comes with a little extra stuff, and is required for Dedicated Servers - https://github.com/Incurian/VR_Template_UE5.1_SB
+If you have a source built version of UE5.1, try the other template - it comes with a little extra stuff, and is required for Dedicated Servers - [VR_Template_UE5.1_SB](https://github.com/Incurian/VR_Template_UE5.1_SB)

-=Introduction
+## Introduction

-Note to self: remove keys before publishing
-Do not remove this note, you'll forget next time
+Note to self: remove keys before publishing Do not remove this note, you'll forget next time

-Get help from our discord server any time: https://discord.gg/ANt8bbh3rA
+Get help from our discord server any time: [Discord Server](https://discord.gg/ANt8bbh3rA)

 VR is a hard problem.
 There are too many ways to move and too few ways to stop the player from moving; any solutions need to be computationally cheap and not make the player sick.
 VR gives you effortless presence and intuitive interactions, but it makes breaks from reality all the more jarring.
 Making the world too much like reality can backfire because the player's ability to interact with it is significantly handicapped compared to reality; perfect simulations that don't feel right are counter-productive.
 It needs to be as realistic as can be experienced properly, but not one iota more.

 The solutions are made more difficult by my decision to use blueprint scripting exclusively, but I think it's worthwhile because blueprints are surprisingly powerful considering how easy they are to use.
 And I don't want to learn C++.

 As you look through this project you'll have questions about the choices I made.
 Here are the answers in advance:

 a) I don't know a lot of computer science and my programming skill is minimal.
 b) I didn't think of it.